 In the case of natural disasters, power outages can be a pretty big problem.
 That’s why you’ll need a good supply of batteries.
 However, various types of batteries have different life spans.
 Do your research and check which brands or types of batteries offer good quality and long shelf life.

 Cosmetics or Hygiene Products

-While looking good may be the last thing you should worry about in case of emergencies, some people have health conditions that require them to use medicinal lotions or sunscreen regularly.
+While looking good may be the last thing you should worry about in emergencies, some people have health conditions requiring them to use medicinal lotions or sunscreen regularly.
 That’s why it’s best to buy them in large quantities with an extra pack in storage.

 On the other hand, you must store toilet paper, paper towels, sanitary pads, and similar products in dust-proof packaging in a dry area.
 They’re lightweight but usually take up much space, so it’s best to put them on the topmost level of your shelf.

 Some cleaning supplies are corrosive or have dangerous fumes that can contaminate food and hygiene products when improperly stored.
 A strong earthquake may knock your cleaning supplies off and damage your other items in the pantry.

 Regardless of how well-sealed the cleaning products are, keep them as far away as possible from canned foods or other items stored in metallic containers.
 You can keep them in the bottom layers of your shelves for less risk of toppling over or set up an entirely separate cabinet for them.

 Fuel is essential but a troublesome and sometimes even dangerous item to store long-term at home.
 It’s also important to note that it doesn’t last as long as you’d probably expect.
 However, if properly stored, it can last up to a year.
 Store it in sealed containers at around 70 °F (21 °C).